Philsoc instituted this essay competition in the Hilary term 2012. Its

 students to take an interest in this rewarding study, and for drawing

-attention to the opportunity to enter their course essay for Philsoc's
+attention to the opportunity to enter their course essays for Philsoc's

 Student Essay Prize.